History of the Museum

 The Royal Coin Cabinet moves from Slottsbacken 6 to Narvavägen-Storgatan – the same building as the Swedish History Museum.

-The first temporary exhibition opens after the move to the premises of the Swedish History Museum.
+The first temporary exhibition, Hyperinflation, opens after the move to the premises of the Swedish History Museum.